K'Nex

-K'Nex /kəˈnɛks/ is a construction toy system founded by Joel Glickman.
+K'Nex /kəˈnɛks/ is a construction toy system created by Joel Glickman of The Rodon Group.
 It was first introduced in America in 1992.
 K'Nex is designed and produced by K'Nex Industries Inc. of Hatfield, Pennsylvania.
 K'Nex was purchased by Florida-based company Basic Fun! in 2018.

 The toy's building system consists of interlocking plastic rods, connectors, blocks, gears, wheels, and other components, which can be assembled to form a wide variety of models, machines, and architectural structures.
-While K'Nex is designed for children ages 5-12, a larger version, Kid K'Nex, is aimed towards children 5 and younger.
+While K'Nex is designed for children ages 5–12, a bigger version, Kid K'Nex, is aimed towards children 5 and younger.